tonethar/IGME-230-GDD-2017-Fall/weekly/Week-14B-Notes.md

 (see demo 2 and 3)

 ## Hit Detection
-An SVG element can call getIntersectionList() to determine which of its children intersect with an argument rectangle.
+An SVG element can call ```getIntersectionList()``` to determine which of its children intersect with an argument rectangle.
 Any child of an SVG element (like circle, line etc.) can get its bounding box with a call to ```.getBBox()```.
-The resulting array will always include the child whose boundary box is passed to getIntersectionList.
-The second argument to getIntersectionList specifies that only elements who have a particular ancestor will be returned.
+The resulting array will always include the child whose boundary box is passed to ```getIntersectionList()```.
+The second argument to ```getIntersectionList()``` specifies that only elements who have a particular ancestor will be returned.
 A null value for the second argument means all elements are returned regardless of ancestry.

 ```html
 <body>